restspace/rs-runtime/services/README.md

 Essentially, we create a `Service` object, attach handlers to it, then return it as the default export.
 This example returns a text response with 'hello world' for a GET request to any sub path of the base path on which it is configured.

-Handlers are functions with this signature:
+Handlers (whose type is `ServiceFunction`) are functions with this signature:

     (msg: Message, context: SimpleServiceContext, config: IServiceConfig) => Promise<Message>